Arseniiiii-ai/SQL_Data_Warehouse_Project/README.md

 <img width="1048" height="597" alt="PNG Draw io (3)" src="https://github.com/user-attachments/assets/92569bbe-4101-4197-98ee-c94b0c7367f4" />

 **1. Bronze Layer:** Stores raw data as is from the source systems.
-Data is ingested from CSV Files into SQL Server Database **2.
-Silver Layer:** This layer includes data cleansing, strandardization, and normalization processes to prepare data for analysis.
+Data is ingested from CSV Files into SQL Server Database.

+**2. Silver Layer:** This layer includes data cleansing, strandardization, and normalization processes to prepare data for analysis.

 **3. Gold Layer:** Houses business-ready data modeled into a star schema required for reporting and analytics.